timojuez/hificon/README.md

 ### Method A: Gtk Tray Icon
 This lets you control the volume by scrolling over a tray icon.
 `freenon_gtk_tray_icon`
+You may want to add the command to autostart.

-To permanently connect the mouse and keyboard volume keys to the AVR for the current user:
+To connect the mouse and keyboard volume keys to the AVR for the current user:
+#### On Xorg
 `freenon_setup --keys`
 To undo, remove the lines after ## FREENON in ~/.xbindkeysrc and restart xbindkeys.

+#### On other platforms
+Setup: `pip3 install --user pynput`
+To connect the extra mouse buttons, start `freenon_mouse_binding`.
+You may want to add the command to autostart.

 ### Method B: Synchronisation with Pulse